RethinkLedgers/ef-smartcontract/README.md

 Log in to project:Dabl, create a new project, and a new ledger.
 Upload and deploy the DAR file to Daml Hub.

 On the Users tab, create 4 parties for Originator, Business, Dealer and Lessor.
+(Note that unlike described above, the initializatin scipt doesn't run automatically on Daml Hub.
+So after uploading the Dar file and starting the ledger, you won't have the parties allocated specified in the init script.)

-Copy the party identifiers returned by Daml Hub into the `ui/scr/parties.json` file, into the respective JSOM object as `identifier`.
+Copy the party identifiers returned by Daml Hub into the `ui/scr/parties.json` file, into the respective JSON object, which already contains the respective party display names.
 Don't forget to save the file.

 In the `ui/src/UseKnownParties.tsx` file you should have UNCOMMENTED the following line: